 A pandemic is a disease outbreak that happens all over the world.
-The type of pandemic that is most likely to occur in the State of Rhode Island is influenza.
-This is because when a new strain of influenza virus appears, people have little or no immunity to the new strain, and there is no vaccine readily available.
 A pandemic disease is easily passed from person to person, and it can spread across the world in a very short time.
 The last flu pandemic in the United States was in 2009 when the H1N1 strain of flu emerged.

 Pandemics can cause a lot of illness or death.
 Large numbers of people get sick at the same time and the entire healthcare system can quickly become overwhelmed.
 Older adults, young children, and people with chronic, long-term health conditions are more likely to get infected.

 Learn how you can prepare yourself and your family before, during, and after a pandemic occurs by downloading our Pandemic Preparedness Guide.